ebp-nor/workshop-2024/day1_genome_assembly/00_introduction.md

 [https://training.galaxyproject.org/training-material//topics/assembly/tutorials/vgp_genome_assembly/tutorial.html](https://training.galaxyproject.org/training-material//topics/assembly/tutorials/vgp_genome_assembly/tutorial.html)

 UC Davis Bioinformatics Core has a genome assembly workshop they held in 2020, which also contains a lot of useful information if you want to deep-dive into this subject.
 Read it here: [https://ucdavis-bioinformatics-training.github.io/2020-Genome_Assembly_Workshop/](https://ucdavis-bioinformatics-training.github.io/2020-Genome_Assembly_Workshop/)

+We also try to give links to relevant GitHub repositories and publications/preprints, at least the most essential, across these GitHub pages.
+This is meant for your own enjoyment and interest.

 |[Next](https://github.com/ebp-nor/workshop-2024/blob/main/day1_genome_assembly/01_GenomeScope2.md)|